Skip to main content

 Application Deadline: January 25

-BUTI hosts a number of programs for musically talented students between ages 14 and 20 in Lenox, Massachusetts, just down the road from the Tanglewood Music Center—the summer home of the Boston Symphony Orchestra.
+BUTI hosts several programs for musically talented students between the ages of 14 and 20 in Lenox, Massachusetts, just down the road from the Tanglewood Music Center—the summer home of the Boston Symphony Orchestra.
 Students will build fundamental techniques while participating in masterclasses, lessons, courses, and performing.
 BUTI offers programming in a broad spectrum of fields, including:

 • Composition